-This bill makes the credit more useable by more people by allowing it to be transferred to another taxpayer rather than simply carried forward against future liability.
+This bill makes the credit more useable by more people by allowing it to be refunded rather than carried forward against future liability.
 In particular, this would allow people with no income tax liability in New Mexico, including non-residents, to make investments and claim the credit.
-While this could increase investments (up to a higher ceiling, due to the increased \$5 million annual cap on the credit), it would also proportionally increase the cost of the credit.
+While this could increase investments (up to a ceiling, due to the existing \$2 million annual cap on the credit), it would also proportionally increase the cost of the credit.